SloneBone/C_Sharp_Projects/README.md

 <p>This challenge was to build a database using a Code-First approach.
 I built a simple .Net Core Console App using the Entity Framework to create Student and Grade classes and a dbContext class to construct a dB on my local hard-drive just through the code itself! </p>

 <h1>Various Assignments</h1>
-<p>During my education in this course I was assigned various tasks to complete that revolved around understanding basic C# fundamentals.
+<p>During my education in this course I was assigned various tasks to complete that revolved around C# fundamentals.
 Some of these include: Lambda Functions,
-Abstract Classes, Generics, Interfaces, Struct, SuperClass, Void, Static, Exception Handling, Operator Overloading and many others.    </p>
+Abstract Classes, Generics, Interfaces, Struct, SuperClass, Void, Static, Exception Handling, Operator Overloading and many others.
+These assignments gave me a good understanding of the basics of C# providing me with the building blocks to implement these core ideas into my future projects.   </p>